British Sign Language (BSL) Action Plan

 - View the BSL interpreted Action Plan on the YouTube

 Want to learn BSL?

-Check out the courses provided by the University's Short Courses shown in the Languages section of their course offerings.
+Check out the British Sign Language courses provided by the University's Short Courses - shown in the Languages section or by searching British Sign Language.